Greenlight logo

 2. Sign your card

-While CVVs help keep your card safe from fraudulent online purchases, it’s still possible for your information to be taken.
+While CVVs and CVCs help keep your card safe from fraudulent online purchases, it’s still possible for your information to be taken.
 Suppose someone makes a fraudulent card with your information or steals your physical debit card.
 In that case, a signature will help retailers identify the fraud by comparing the signature on a signature pad to the signature on the card.

 3. Monitor your account